- Grizzlies typically range between 300 – 700 lbs in weight.

 In this article, we will discuss what we know about the biggest grizzly bear that ever lived in Yellowstone.
 We will go over the size and weight of this particular bear, along with a few other bears of note.
 Yellowstone is home to a number of fearsome grizzly bears and black bears- let’s check out just how fearsome they can be!

-How Big was the Biggest Grizzly Bear to Ever Roam Yellowstone?
+How Big Was the Biggest Grizzly Bear to Ever Roam Yellowstone?

-While sources vary and Yellowstone National Park has its own accurate information in terms of grizzly bear tracking, the biggest grizzly bear to ever roam Yellowstone was estimated to be between 600-800 pounds.
+While sources vary and Yellowstone National Park has its own accurate information in terms of grizzly bear tracks, the biggest grizzly bear to ever roam Yellowstone was estimated to be between 600-800 pounds.
 This bear was known as 791, observed killing and burying an enormous male elk in 2020.

 However, grizzly bear 791 wasn’t the only large bear to roam Yellowstone National Park.
 The records continue, with many large bears throughout the park’s history.
 In 2018, a grizzly known affectionately as Big Joe was euthanized due to his routine hunting of cattle outside of Yellowstone.
 This bear was caught right after hibernation, arguably at his lowest weight, and he still weighed over 600 pounds.
 Experts estimate that, if Big Joe had lived, he would have weighed nearly 900 pounds by the fall!

 But Big Joe and 791 aren’t the only large grizzlies.
 Yellowstone National Park and the surrounding ecosystem have known plenty of large bears.
 Another bear, nicknamed Little Wahb, was caught and euthanized for the same reason as Big Joe back in the year 2000.
-Also known as bear 212, Little Wahb also weighed anywhere from 600-800 pounds.
+Also known as Bear 212, Little Wahb also weighed anywhere from 600-800 pounds.
 Now Little Wahb and Big Joe remain in a museum near Yellowstone National Park, educating visitors about grizzlies year after year!

 How Big is the Average Grizzly Bear?